 You’re also probably asking yourself if it’s necessary to get your rabbit fixed, so let’s just take a few moments to think about that.

-Getting your rabbit fixed isn’t necessary, but it does present some very desirable benefits.
+Getting your rabbit fixed isn’t necessary, but it does present some very desirable benefits and potentially avoids some future medical complications that can be heartbreaking and very expensive.

-Fixed rabbits have less behavioral issues (think ‘marking their territory’), are less aggressive towards other animals and even humans, and have few health problems that are associated with the reproductive organs.
+Fixed rabbits have fewer behavioral issues (think ‘marking their territory’), are less aggressive towards other animals and even humans, and have few health problems that are associated with the reproductive organs.

 Most people believe that fixed rabbits live longer, and I agree.